-The main thing to keep in mind is to choose wisely.
-It is possible to eat well, and still eat healthy.
+The main thing to be kept in mind is to choose wisely.
+It is possible to eat well, and still eat healthily.
 It is also possible to get through the holidays and maintain your diet at the same time.

 And of course, don't give up your gym routine!

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.